laszukdawid/PyEMD/doc/ceemdan.rst

 Info
 ----

-Complete ensembe EMD with adaptive noise (CEEMDAN) performs an EEMD with the difference that the information about the noise is shared among all workers.
+Complete ensemble EMD with adaptive noise (CEEMDAN) performs an EEMD with the difference that the information about the noise is shared among all workers.

 Class